A weighted invariant trace formula: Continuity of the invariant trace formula

 follows in a similar manner.
 That is, assuming inductively that the required identity holds for $L\in\L^0$, and using the spectral expansion \eqref{Jspec} for $J$ it follows that $I(f)$ equals

 Then by definition of $I_M(\pi,f)$ this yields the required spectral expansion for $I(f)$. \end{proof}

-As we have alluded to in the beginning, the extension of the linear form $I$ to noncompactly-supported test functions in $\C^\circ(G,V,\zeta)$ does not allow for proper use of the basic function, which belongs to $\C^\circ(G)$ and is nontrivial at almost all places $v$.
-To correct for this, we have to reconsider the passage from $\C^\circ(G,\zeta)$ to $\C^\circ(G,V,\zeta)$, which requires, among other things, a reconsideration of the global geometric coefficients that depend on the finite set $S$ in a complicated way.
+As we have alluded to in the beginning, the extension of the linear form $I$ to noncompactly-supported test functions in $\C^\circ(G,V,\zeta)$ does not yet allow for proper use of the basic function.
+To correct for this, we have to reconsider the passage from $\C^\circ(G(\A_F)^Z,\zeta)$ to $\C^\circ(G,V,\zeta)$, which requires, among other things, a reconsideration of the global geometric coefficients that depend on the finite set $S$ in a complicated way.